bbitgmbh/bbit.rdsdata.postgres/README.md

 ## Features

 * node-postgres compatible client with
-  * Support for named parameters
+  * Support for named parameters with double point sign
-  * Support for positional parameters
+  * Support for positional parameters with dollar sign
   * Support for transactions
 * TypeScript support (I rewrote and extended the great work of https://github.com/jeremydaly/data-api-client in typescript)
 * General RDS Data API Client with